xamry/notes/Java/Java 8 new features.md

 # Java 8 New Features

-## Default and Static Methods in interfaces:
+## Default and Static Methods in interfaces
 From Java 8, interfaces are enhanced to have a method with implementation.
 We can use `default` and `static` keyword to create interfaces with method implementation.

 ## Functional Interfaces**